dnoonan/sisyphus-rails/README.md

 - implement all sisyphus options and any relevant ones in jStorage

 ## Contributing

+If you have time to tackle something off the TODO list before I manage to get around to it then please do!

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)